jlan84/train-to-busan-parsing-assignment/README.md

 This is the DSI's Python Introduction.
-You'll be learning efficiency tips, practicing Pythonic code, and getting experience writing a few unittests.
+You'll learn efficiency tips, practice Pythonic code, and get experience using the Python debugger and unittest modules.

-To review `git` collaboration, the assignment should be done as a pair.
+To review `git` collaboration, do the assignment as a pair.

 The [assignment](assignment.md) asks you to write functions using Pythonic syntax and write tests for those functions using Python's unittest module.